floresbakker/OntoSVG/README.md

 In today's digital era, Scalable Vector Graphics (SVG) play a vital role in creating interactive and visually appealing web content.
 SVG provides a powerful framework for defining vector-based graphics using XML syntax, enabling high-quality rendering across various devices and resolutions.
 Whether it's creating intricate illustrations, interactive data visualizations, or animated icons, SVG empowers designers and developers to unleash their creativity while ensuring optimal performance and accessibility.

-At the same time, it becomes more and more important with regard to such graphics to be able to generate, annotate, reuse, validate and understand them.

-To harness the full potential of SVG, it's crucial to have a comprehensive description of its vocabulary - the elements and attributes that constitute SVG documents, with which SVG documents can be generated using semantic web technology.
-This RDF-based SVG Vocabulary aims to provide a structured representation of SVG elements and attributes, facilitating interoperability, generation, documentation, and tooling support for SVG-based applications.
+At the same time, graphics are not objects without context.
+It becomes more and more important to be able to model this context of graphics, both the metadata as well as the actual content of such graphics.
+With this we can generate, annotate, reuse, validate and understand these graphics better, and place them within a wider context of other information.
+OntoSVG uses semantic web compliant technology to parse, model and generate SVG images in an interoperable and meaningful way, preventing any vendor lock-in.
+Examples of graphics that can be modeled can be anything, from financial dashboards, architectonic designs up and till car images and the like.

 # Introduction